 Sri Lanka - Humanity & Inclusion | © HI

 HI's teams took rapid and effective action immediately after the 2004 tsunami hit Sri Lanka.
-The organisation, which has been working in the country since 1992, provides support to vulnerable people (people with disabilities, older people, and so on) who are disadvantaged and particularly exposed to the risk of natural disasters, through inclusive employment and community social inclusion projects.
+The organisation, which has been working in the country since 1992, provides support to vulnerable people and people with disabilities, who are disadvantaged and particularly exposed to the risk of natural disasters, through inclusive employment and community social inclusion projects.

-HI also trains civil society organisations to provide the most vulnerable people (people with disabilities, older people etc.) with job opportunities.
+HI has also trained civil society organisations to provide vulnerable people, people with disabilities and women with job opportunities.

 The war which consumed the north of the country lasted for nearly 30 years (1983 - 2009) and caused more than 60,000 deaths.
 Thousands of people were injured, of whom many were left with disabilities and many sustained their injuries from shells or anti-personnel landmines.
 Some 390,000 people were displaced by the conflict during the civil war.

 The 2004 tsunami caused widespread physical and social damage.
 The disaster killed more than 40,000 people and left over 250,000 homeless.
 In recent years, flooding forced more than 400,000 to flee their homes in 2008 and a further 300,000 in 2010.